 You will require access to the internet and reliable hardware and software.

-In recognition of the fact that social innovation occurs across all sectors, the MSt is aimed at middle and senior level leaders in NGOs, public bodies and the private sector.
+In recognition of the fact that social innovation occurs across all sectors, the MSt is aimed at entrepreneurs and middle and senior level leaders in NGOs, public bodies and the private sector.

 Applicants to the programme need to be fluent in English.
 If English is not your native language you may be asked to take an IELTS, TOEFL, CAE or CEP test.
 However you don’t have to include your English language test scores with your initial application documents; they can be forwarded on later in the process.
 If you are made an offer, one of the conditions of entry will be getting the required standard of language test score.